Updates, commentary, training and advice on immigration and asylum law

 • Prisoners and immigration detainees

-• Residents of 19 countries and territories with which the UK has reciprocal health agreements, listed in section 10 of the guidance.
+• Residents of countries and territories with which the UK has reciprocal healthcare agreements, listed in schedule 2 of the regulations

 The details on who is exempt are in Part 4 of the 2015 charging regulations.
 Those who are exempt from secondary healthcare charging cannot incur an NHS debt and so cannot be refused entry on this basis in the future.